The Sea of Ice: Influence

 The painting has been hailed by critic Russell Potter as a key instance of the "Arctic Sublime", and an influence on later nineteenth-century polar paintings.

 The painting inspired Paul Nash's 1941 work Totes Meer (Dead Sea).
 It also proved influential upon the Arctic landscapes of Canadian artists Lawren Harris and Charles Stankievech.

 Architect Thom Mayne references The Sea of Ice as a primary influence on his approach to the dynamic relationship between architecture, landscape, and nature.
 It possibly served as an inspiration for the Sydney Opera House.

 The outdoor, free-floating sculpture She Lies by Monica Bonvicini is a three-dimensional interpretation of the original Friedrich painting installed in the Oslo fjord next to the Oslo Opera House.
 The sculpture opened in May 2010 and has become a tourist attraction.

+A portion of the painting excluding the shipwreck was used for the cover of Finnish doom metal band Spiritus Mortis' fourth studio album The Year is One, released in 2016.